 Shot over six years, A Cambodian Spring is an intimate portrait of three people caught up in the chaotic and aggressive sweep of forced evictions and land grabbing in the name of “economic progress”.
 The film charts the complexities, both political and personal, of fighting for what you believe, asking the audience: how much would you be willing to sacrifice?

-DocDays screening: Filmmaker Chris Kelly, and the star of the film Venerable Sovath will be in attendance to discuss the film afterwards.
-Thursday 17 May 6.15pm, Curzon Soho.
+Q&A screening: Filmmaker Chris Kelly, and the star of the film Venerable Sovath join us for a post-screening discussion of the film.
+Monday 11 June 6.15pm, Curzon Canterbury.